bdematt/Emscripten-WASM-Template/README.md

 # Emscripten CMake WebGPU Project

-A C++ WebGPU application using Emscripten, CMake, GLFW, and GLM with a modern Node.js development workflow.
+A C++ WebGPU application using Emscripten and CMake with a Node.js development workflow.

 ## Prerequisites